Kentucky Distillers’ Association Welcomes Sara Barnes as Director of Industry Responsibility & Sustainability

 FRANKFORT, Ky. – The Kentucky Distillers’ Association today announced that industry veteran Sara Barnes has joined the non-profit trade group as Director of Industry Responsibility and Sustainability.

 Barnes comes to the KDA from the Bourbon Women Association where she spent two years as Managing Director.
-She previously served for four years at Boone County Distilling Co. as Marketing and Events Coordinator and guided many public relations, responsibility, marketing and other duties.
+She previously served for over two years at Boone County Distilling Co. as Marketing and Events Coordinator and guided many public relations, responsibility, marketing and other duties.